 It’s that time of year again – flu season!
 No-one wants to suffer through flu and it can be particularly dangerous for people with lowered immune systems,pregnant women or people with other medical conditions like asthma.
-In terms of allergy, I see a a lot of confusion about one question: Is the flu vaccine safe for egg allergy?
+In terms of allergy, I see a a lot of confusion about one question: Is the flu nasal spray safe for egg allergy?

 Both my children have egg allergies and cannot tolerate baked egg, yet I have allowed them to have the flu nasal spray for the past four years and will do so again this year.